 Whichever method is used, the result provides a key cutoff point which equates to the minimum inhibitory concentration of antibiotic for that test isolate, and methods initially require a pure culture to be prepared, which may take 1-2 days.

 Pre-prepared antibiotic discs with full QC documentation provided by the manufacturer maintain reproducibility and considerably increases assay reliability.
 Discs should always be manufactured to an acceptable specification e.g. FDA, WHO, DIN.
 The DIN standard has the tightest range with antibiotic concentrations within 90%-125% of that stated.

-For laboratories conducting a large number of assays there are fully automated systems which are widely used, these normally combine identification with sensitivity testing and as the whole test is set up and read automatically not only is the workload reduced but also the result is less subjective, more reproducible.
-Results are usually faster, with same day results possible as the instruments monitor growth by taking continuous readings and base results on growth kinetics.
+Automated and semi-automated systems perform disk diffusion and broth dilution techniques.
+Semi-automated comprise of image analysers that will read zones or broth turbidity providing a more objective result and can come with software for automatically interpreting results.
+For laboratories conducting a large number of assays, there are fully automated systems that are widely used.
+These typically combine identification with sensitivity testing, and as the whole test is set up and read automatically, not only is the workload reduced but also the result is less subjective and more reproducible.
+Results are usually faster, with same-day results possible as the instruments monitor growth by taking continuous readings and base results on growth kinetics.
 Whilst automated systems have many advantages, they can be less flexible in terms of the choice of antibiotics available, consumables costs are usually higher and equipment costs need to be met whether by outright purchase, leasing or reagent rental deals, together with service and maintenance charges.

-For both the semi-automated zone readers and the fully automated ID and susceptibility systems, the data collected can be assessed by expert or smart software systems for interpretation, highlighting unusual anomalous results, suggesting other possible antibiotics to try and can be exported to other LIMS systems for further reporting.
+For both the semi-automated zone readers and the fully automated ID and susceptibility systems, the data collected can be assessed by an expert or smart software systems for interpretation, highlighting unusual anomalous results, suggesting other possible antibiotics to try and can be exported to other LIMS systems for further reporting.